The 50 Scariest Horror Movie Monsters Ranked

 Some people find clowns utterly terrifying.
 Others do not, thinking them annoying at worst.
 Unfortunately, for both camps, there are the Killer Klowns from Outer Space.

 The Klowns don't bother to hide their murderous intentions — even at rest, their faces are fixed with disturbingly malicious, almost hungry perma-grins.
-Created by their ringleaders, the Chiodo Brothers (Charles, Edward and Stephen), the Klowns are downright unholy looking, almost as if the Chiodo's adapted them from Coulrophobia itself, as they seem to operate out of a logic that's part nightmare and part comedy sketch.
+Created by their ringleaders, the Chiodo Brothers (Charles, Edward and Stephen), the Klowns are downright unholy looking, almost as if the Chiodo's adapted them from coulrophobia itself, as they seem to operate out of a logic that's part nightmare and part comedy sketch.

-To wit: these carnivorous aliens use devices like guns that shoot popcorn, cocoons made from cotton candy, cages made from balloons, and so on.
+To wit, these carnivorous aliens use devices like guns that shoot popcorn, cocoons made from cotton candy, cages made from balloons, and so on.
 Basically, anything that may look harmless isn't, and anything that may look harmful is.
-You're not safe, and if you're not screaming, you're laughing, as It's the Klowns' mischievousness that makes them even more unpredictable.
+You're not safe, and if you're not screaming, you're laughing, as it's the Klowns' mischievousness that makes them even more unpredictable.

 Despite their film's PG-13 rating, the Klowns are hardcore.
-They get up to some disturbing, Kindertrauma-esque kills, and just about nothing goes harder than that theme song by the Dickies.
+They get up to some disturbing, kindertrauma-esque kills, and just about nothing goes harder than that theme song by the Dickies.
 The great and terrible thing about the Killer Klowns is that, if you don't already have a clown phobia, they'll smash it into you like a pie in the face.
 (Bill Bria)

-19. Sadako and Samara – Ju-On (2000) and The Grudge (2004)
+19. Sadako and Samara – Ringu (1998) and The Ring (2002)

 Regardless of whether someone watches the Japanese "Ringu" or the American remake, "The Ring," chances are they're going to be terrified of a little girl with long black hair.
 Sadako, or Samara in her American iteration, is a ghostly figure whose voice tells people they will die in seven days after they watch a cursed videotape.
 She's on the VHS, crawling out of a well with her long hair over her eyes, and she eventually crawls right out of the television screen and into the reality of the movie in a sequence that is utterly surreal.

-Sadako doesn't have to say much beyond the old "seven days" line, because she's perfectly horrifying all on her own.
+Sadako doesn't have to say much beyond the old "seven days" line because she's perfectly horrifying all on her own.
 There's something innately creepy about children in long gowns, and Sadako's feral movements and Cousin Itt-style hair make her even creepier.
 Samara and Sadako both went on to star in several sequels in their respective franchises, and Sadako even got the chance to duke it out with Kayako from "Ju-On" for "Sadako vs. Kayako" — a true duel of terror.
 (Danielle Ryan)

 18. Gabriel – Malignant (2021)

-And of course, there's Gabriel's true nature — he's a parasitic twin; a growth in the back of the head of protagonist Madison.
+And of course, there's Gabriel's true nature — he's a parasitic twin; a growth in the back of the head of protagonist Madison (Annabelle Wallis).
 As a result, Gabriel struts around town backwards, flailing his (or rather, Madison's) limbs in awkward, gangly motions.
 The fun thing is that Wan never hides this — Gabriel's backwards movements are there from the start.
 It just takes us, the audience, a long time to put our finger on what's going on because it's so damn crazy.
 After several scenes cloaked in shadows, Gabriel eventually makes his grand entrance near the end of the film where he literally springs forth out of the back of Madison's skull and lays waste to an entire jail holding cell full of comical stereotype female prisoners.
 To me, that's cinema.
 (Chris Evangelista)

 17. Chucky – Child's Play (1988)